Vidzhel/Bluro/README.md

 # Bluro

-**Bluro** is a headless content management (CMS) system that was built with a clear goal to achieve - build something interesting and learn useful skills.
+**Bluro** is a headless content management (CMS) system that was built with a clear goal to achieve - build something interesting and learn useful skills and technologies.
 As a part of the project a blog "Tech Overload" was build.

 Backend uses **no express** and **no sequelize or other ORMs** only bare bones, only hardcore